Recruit and engage tech leaders for your board—so you can fully and responsibly harness the power of technology to maximize your impact.

 Board.Dev is a community of purpose-driven tech and nonprofit leaders who are committed to building tech capacity and enhancing technology governance in the nonprofit sector.
 We connect tech leaders with nonprofit boards, helping to transform nonprofit technology capacity and power mission success.

-Our placement work goes beyond a match–we prepare leaders, make connections, and provide matched tech leaders and nonprofits with training, resources, and ongoing support to leverage best practices in technology governance.
+Our placement work goes beyond a match–we use our proprietary tools to identify high potential connections, and provide matched tech leaders and nonprofits with training, resources, and ongoing support to leverage best practices in technology governance.

 Board.Dev provides resources to guide the interview and alignment processes for the nonprofit CEO, Board, and tech board member candidate.
 To begin their service, tech leaders are trained on technical governance, complete a tech governance plan for their nonprofit, and present their recommendations to the board.